ewcloud/ewc-ecmwf-ai-stacks/README.md

   ansible-playbook -i inventory aifs-single-mse.yml
   ```

-- **aifs-single-mse**.
+- **aifs-ens-crps**.
 Featuring the ECMWF AIFS ENS CRPS data-driven model.
 You may use the following ansible variables to customise this playbook:
   - `aifs_ens_crps_env_wipe`: Boolean to decide whether to wipe the environment if exists prior to a reinstallation.
 Default: no
   - `aifs_ens_crps_env_name`: Name of the environment containing the ECMWF toolbox.
 Default: aifs-ens-crps
   - `aifs_ens_crps_create_ipykernel`: Boolean to create a system-wide kernel available.
 Default: yes